Visitors Counter

 Companies are requested to provide well-defined job descriptions.
 The companies are critical to attracting appropriate candidates by briefing the job profile and future growth in their company.
 The placement forum appended to the brochure may be used to communicate the job descriptions.
 In the month of July the students will be required submit their resumes for jobs in companies of their choice.
 A master copy of the resumes of all outgoing students is prepared in the form of a compilation and is retained with the placement cell for future correspondence.
 A gist of the resumes is prepared in an uniform format and will be sent to the companies by third week of July for their information and shortlist.
 The companies should send the short listed candidatures before they are scheduled to visit the institute.
 The final result has to be handed over to the placement office after selection process is over.
 This is to ensure that if some candidates selected by the company do not accept the offer, the company will have enough time, if it so wishes, to consider other candidates.
 Since students usually withdraw from the recruiting process as they get placed in companies of their choice, companies scheduled on later dates usually have a shorter list of candidates available.
 Therefore companies are advised to keep in touch with the placement cell during recruitment fortnight to get regular updates on the students available for recruitment.
 This would allow them to modify their shortlist accordingly.
 Placement cell would help the companies in case of difficulty.
 The placement cell explored many private and public sector undertaking companies / NGO’s in agricultural sector for employing agricultural engineers.

-It is a matter of great concern that only two agricultural engineers are employed in the Director of Agriculture, Government of Gujarat so far.
-In addition to this, there are many government sectors related water management, agricultural product process industries, where agricultural engineers are required to play an important role, but they are not employed due to one or the other reasons.
-The Placement cell will work hard to open avenues in the above-mentioned remaining sectors of Agriculture.
+There are many government sectors related water management, agricultural product process industries, where agricultural engineers are required to play an important role.
+The Placement cell will work hard to open avenues in the various sectors of Agriculture.
 Since its birth the institute has undertaken to develop leaders who with their dreams, aspirations, visions and hopes shape the global economy and drive the growth rate of the organization they serve.
 Today the alumni head the best companies in India and abroad, testifying the institute’s genius in producing the corporate leaders of tomorrow.

 1